zubyj/to-do-list/README.md

 ### About

-A simple to-do-list.
+A simple to-do-list to learn some React.
 No backend is used for this app.
 Instead the data is stored locally.

 ### Functions

-:no_entry: Delete task, :white_check_mark: Finish task
+:no_entry: Delete task :white_check_mark: Finish task

-:pencil2:	Edit task, :no_entry_sign: Undo finish task
+:pencil2:	Edit task :no_entry_sign: Undo finish task

 <p>
   <a href="http://zubyj.me/projects/to-do-list/">